 Image gallery: Stubai Alps

-One of the most important skiing areas in the Stubai Alps is the Stubai glacier.
-The highest peak of the mountain range, however, is the “Zuckerhütl”, which is characterised by is elegant form.
-A very popular destination for hikes is the Rifugio Gino Biasi (3,195 m), which is situated on South Tyrolean territory.
+One of the most important skiing areas in this region is the Stubai Glacier.
+A very popular destination for hikes, however, is the Gino Biasi mountain hut (3,195 m asl) on South Tyrolean territory.
 For all those who love high alpine tours as well as ski mountaineering in winter, the Stubai Alps are a real paradise.

 Highest peak: Zuckerhütl (3,507 m asl), first ascent in 1863 by Joseph Anton Specht and Alois Tanzer

 Major mountains: Schrankogel, Wilder Pfaff, Cima Libera, Wilde Leck, Stubaier Wildspitze, Habicht, Tribulaun di Fleres, Gamskogel, Serles

 Area: North Tyrol (Austria) and South Tyrol (Italy)